Last verified: 17 days ago

 What the Science Says

-Arginine is an amino acid found naturally in the body and in foods like meat and nuts.
-One clinical trial found that intravenous arginine sodium succinate improved walking distance in patients with peripheral artery disease better than a standard drug, suggesting a role in supporting blood flow.
-Animal research suggests it may have neuroprotective effects in certain mitochondrial disorders, and it appears in metabolic pathways linked to inflammation and cardiovascular health.
+Arginine is an amino acid the body uses to produce nitric oxide, a molecule that helps relax and widen blood vessels.
+One clinical trial found intravenous arginine sodium succinate improved walking distance in patients with peripheral artery disease better than a standard drug.
+Lab research also suggests arginine plays a role in immune cell function, particularly in helping macrophages fight infection.

 What It Doesn't Do